The Dog that Healed Me

 We spent the next several months working with a behavioral trainer, researching the canine nervous system, and learning how to read Merl’s signals and minimize triggers in his environment.

-Things seemed to improve for a while, but then one day in mid-winter, Merlin bit Austin in the face with no warning that we could recognize.
+Things seemed to improve for a while, but then one night in mid-winter, Merlin bit Austin in the face with no warning that we could recognize.

 The next few days were awful.
 Merlin seemed to view Austin as a threat — at one point, chasing him into the bathroom, lunging and snarling at him.